Don't chase market stampedes as risks run amok

 So, if last year's rally and swoon - or perhaps even several mini versions of that - is a template for 2012, is it time for more tactical investment "wolves" perhaps?

-Adopting a deliberately counter-intuitive strategy over the past six months would have worked nicely, reinforcing some funds' favored counter-trade of locking into risk as volatility spikes and vice versa.
+Adopting a deliberately counter-intuitive strategy over the past six months would have worked nicely, reinforcing some funds' favoured counter-trade of locking into risk as volatility spikes and vice versa.

 Buying Italian 10-year debt with yields over 7 percent at the height of the euro zone panic in December, for example, would have earned you more than 11 percent to date.